2025 Florida State University shooting: Shooting

-At 11:59:30 a.m., the suspect reentered the student union building.
-At around the same time, campus dining director, Robert Morales, was seen walking at a quick pace in the food court.
-Seconds later, at 11:59:42 a.m., the suspect ran up from behind Morales and fatally shot him in the back twice.
-He shot Morales two more times.
-After this, at 11:59:54 a.m., the suspect chased a student out of the building while shooting at her.
-He exited the building at 12:00:05 a.m..
-According to the university's alert system, the first active shooter alert was issued after 12:00 p.m., and the second was issued at 12:19 p.m.
-After 15 minutes, all students inside were escorted out of the building by police.
+At 11:59:30 a.m., the suspect re-entered the Student Union.
+Seconds later, at 11:59:42 a.m., he ran up behind campus dining director Robert Morales in the food court and shot him twice in the back, then shot him two more times, killing him.
+At 11:59:54 a.m., he chased a student out of the building while shooting at her.
+He exited the building at 12:00:05 p.m.
+The university's alert system issued its first active shooter alert after 12:00 p.m. and a second at 12:19 p.m.
+About 15 minutes after the alert, police escorted all remaining students out of the building.

-One student described seeing the alleged shooter firing a rifle in her direction.
-She reportedly heard 15 rounds fired indiscriminately for approximately 20 to 30 seconds.
-She said that the suspect had pulled up in an orange Hummer outside the university and started firing his rifle.
-He then pulled out a pistol and shot a woman in front of him.
-An eyewitness claimed the shooter approached her, reloaded his weapon and calmly said "Keep running".
-She added that he stayed where she was before eventually leaving.
+One student described seeing the suspect fire in her direction, estimating she heard about 15 rounds fired indiscriminately over 20 to 30 seconds.
+She said the suspect had arrived in an orange Hummer and began firing before drawing a pistol and shooting a woman standing nearby.
+Another eyewitness said the suspect approached her, reloaded his weapon, and calmly said "Keep running" before she fled.

-Another student who had been in the restroom at the start of the shooting thought the roof was collapsing before other students ran in and alerted her.
-Four of them held the door shut as it did not lock, before being evacuated.
-Another group recounted barricading themselves in a corner behind trash cans and plywood in the student union basement.
-A student told how another student who had survived the Parkland high school shooting sheltered with them and exclaimed; "Man, I never thought this would happen again".
+A student who had been in a restroom when the shooting began initially thought the roof was collapsing; other students who rushed in alerted her to the danger.
+Four of them held the restroom door shut, as it had no lock, before being evacuated.
+Another group recounted barricading themselves behind trash cans and plywood in the Student Union basement.
+One student noted that a fellow survivor of the Parkland high school shooting was sheltering with them and exclaimed, "Man, I never thought this would happen again."

-Shortly after 3:00 p.m., the university lifted the lockdown for the majority of the campus, with nine buildings still under lockdown as active crime scenes.
-The suspect was shot by police three minutes and three seconds after the first shot was fired at 12:00:27 p.m., for refusing to comply with commands.
-Just before the suspect was shot, he was standing outside the student union building, firing his handgun at another person trying to flee.
-Students nearby were advised to remain indoors and to not return to the building to retrieve personal items.
+Shortly after 3:00 p.m., the university lifted the lockdown for most of the campus, with nine buildings remaining under lockdown as active crime scenes.
+The suspect was shot by police at 12:00:27 p.m. — three minutes and three seconds after the first shot — after refusing to comply with officers' commands.
+Just before he was shot, he had been standing outside the Student Union building, firing at another person trying to flee.
+Students nearby were advised to remain indoors and not return to the building to retrieve personal belongings.

-A viral video at the university shows a person walking past and not helping a woman lying face down who was shot and bleeding out on the grass at the scene of the shooting to instead drink Starbucks coffee.
-The video caused outrage on Twitter.
+A widely shared video from the scene showed a bystander walking past a woman who had been shot and was lying on the grass, choosing to drink a Starbucks coffee rather than render aid.
+The video prompted widespread outrage on social media.

-Two firearms were found by police: one on the arrested suspect and one in a car parked nearby.
+Two firearms were recovered by police: one on the arrested suspect and one in a nearby parked car.
 One of the firearms was the former service weapon of the suspect's stepmother, a Leon County Sheriff's deputy.